SpindlySpider/UoP-AI-CW/Documentation.md

 <br>

 # *Fitness Function Design Decisions*
-This section describes the design reasoning, parameter choices, and trade-offs involved in the implementation of the fitness evaluation for the genetic algorithm.
+This section explains the design reasoning, choice of parameters, and trade-offs made during the implementation of the fitness evaluation of the genetic algorithm.

 ## 1. Overview